 If one or both parents have their parental rights terminated, then the child may be adopted.
 In some cases, a grandparent or other family member might adopt the child.
 If both parents have TPR granted against them, the foster care family might adopt the child.
 If one parent has a TPR granted against the other, and the parent who keeps custody marries someone else, the new spouse can apply to adopt the child.
 These are three of the more common adoption scenarios.

 Family Law Attorneys in Charleston, South Carolina

 As our courts have recognized, parents have a fundamental interest in the care, custody, and management of their children.
-To break the tie between a parent and child is not something that our courts take lightly.
-If you believe that your child’s other parent is not fit and that any relationship between the child and other parent should be terminated, schedule a consultation with Futeral & Nelson to determine your rights.
+Breaking the tie between a parent and child is not something that our courts take lightly.
+If you believe that your child’s other parent is not fit and that any relationship between the child and a parent should be terminated, schedule a consultation with Futeral & Nelson to determine your rights.
 Likewise, if a TPR action has been filed against you and you want to fight that action, come and speak with one of our attorneys.